pratikunterwegs/klepto-move-evol/README.md

 The source code for the analyses reported here can be found in the directory `scripts/`, and is explained here:

-- `scripts/00_landscape_item_count.R` Counts the number of items and individuals per cell from ecological snapshots from the simulation.
+- `scripts/00_landscape_item_count.Rmd` Counts the number of items and individuals per cell from ecological snapshots from the simulation.

-- `scripts/01_get_evo_equilibria.R` Get the activity budget over multiple generations.
+- `scripts/01_get_evo_equilibria.Rmd` Get the activity budget over multiple generations.

-- `scripts/02_get_weight_evolution.R` Get the evolution of movement and foraging strategy decision making weight evolution over multiple generations.
+- `scripts/02_get_weight_evolution.Rmd` Get the evolution of movement and foraging strategy decision making weight evolution over multiple generations.

-- `scripts/03_get_syndrome.R` Get the preference for handlers by strategy per generation.
+- `scripts/03_get_weight_correlation.Rmd` Get the preference for handlers by strategy per generation.

 - `scripts/04_get_clueless_plateaus.py` Get the proportion of each ecological snapshot landscape from which no better moves are possible.

-- `scripts/05_agents_per_items.R` Get data on individuals per items from each generation per replicate.
+- `scripts/05_agents_per_items.Rmd` Get data on individuals per items from each generation per replicate.

-- `scripts/06_intake_variance.R` Get data on variance on intake rates per generation.

-- `scripts/07_matching_rule.R` Get correlations between individual abundances and items and cell productivity.
+- `scripts/06_matching_rule.Rmd` Get correlations between individual abundances and items and cell productivity.

 ## Figure Source Code